Chinese Peanut Congee

 1 bunch sweet potato noodles

-1/2 medium carrot, shredded
+1/2 medium carrot, shredded1 cup spinach

 3 stalk spring onion, cut into 2 inches long